FAForever/wiki-pages/faf-version-guidelines.md

 `SCCA_XXX` are Supreme Commander `v56` and `X1CA_0XX` are Forged Alliance `v60` campaign maps.

 > **Note:**
 > GPG named the map folder and files differently than the map name.
-The map name is only visible in game or in the `_scenario.lua`
+The map name is only visible in game or in the `_scenario.lua` file.

 ### 3.1.1 Supreme Commander (v56 | GPG-Editor) maps path
 Default GPG path: `\Gas Powered Games\Supreme Commander\maps`